mwalczyk/ponyo/README.md

 # Ponyo
 A semi-Lagrangian fluid solver based on Robert Bridson's book, _Fluid Simulation for Computer Graphics (2nd Edition)_.
+This implementation uses a staggered marker-and-cell (MAC) grid with second-order Runge Kutta interpolation during the backwards particle trace.
+Currently, the pressure solve is accomplished using the [Gauss-Seidel](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method) method.

 <p>
   <img src="https://github.com/mwalczyk/ponyo/blob/master/logo.svg" alt="plume logo" width="100" height="auto"/>
 </p>

 ## Running
-Make sure you have Rust installed.
+Make sure you have [Rust](https://www.rust-lang.org/en-US/install.html) installed.
 Navigate inside the directory and execute the command: `cargo build --release`.
 You can then run the application with `cargo run`.
 There are several optional command-line arguments that can be used to configure the simulation: